New Foreword by HON Barnaby Joyce MP

 The importance of publications in disseminating the latest information on advanced agricultural principles and practices to our farmers cannot be underestimated.

 Congratulations to all involved with the production of the multi-format publication The Australian Farmer (TAF) since 2017.
-The importance of publications such as TAF in disseminating the latest information on advanced agricultural principals and practices to our farmers cannot be underestimated.
+The importance of publications such as TAF in disseminating the latest information on advanced agricultural principles and practices to our farmers cannot be underestimated.
 I wish all involved in TAF the very best for the future as you continue to unlock secrets on agricultural science, technology and innovation.

 As the population of the planet marches towards 8 billion people, the capacity to feed it slides.
 The canary in the coal mine is not at the top of the food stack but is seen rather at the bottom.
 The poorest in the poorest countries eat less or not at all and we are seeing a dramatic increase in food stress and, unfortunately, those who cannot find the required calories a day.